muthusathya1/myDSALearning/README.md

 # myDSALearning
-##   Print A to 1 function
+## Print reverse string

 Problem Description

-You are given an integer A, print A to 1 using using recursion.

-Note :- After printing all the numbers from A to 1, print a new line.
+Write a recursive function that takes a string, S, as input and prints the characters of S in reverse order.

 Problem Constraints

-1 <= A <= 104
+1 <= |s| <= 1000

 Input Format

-First argument A is an integer.
+First line of input contains a string S.

 Output Format

-Print A space-separated integers A to 1.
-Note: There should be exactly one space after each integer.
-Print a new line after printing the A integers
+Print the character of the string S in reverse order.